marcinduma/LTRCLD-2557/docs/use-case1.md

 ## Cross Cloud traffic verification attempt 2

-Let's check now if our Virutal Machine are able to communicate.
+Let's check now if our Virtual Machines are able to communicate.
 For now we have configured that part of our infrastructure.

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image152.png" width = 800>